 “Now that we have time to breathe after rushing to get online, I’m excited to explore the other available modules and lessons.
 I’ve had a great experience using Lt, and that's really the whole impetus behind writing the [original] blog article: I want other educators to know about the success we've had with it and to know that other people should be using it.”

 Enjoy this story?
 Check out Bridget’s original article on her transition to online teaching on LifeSciTRC.
 You might also be interested in how Wendy Riggs from the College of the Redwoods, California, used Lt Sensors to flexibly teach physiology online.

-Dr. Bridget Ford is an Assistant Professor in the Department of Biology at the University of the Incarnate Word (UIW) in Texas, and has been teaching for more than 10 years.
-She teaches Anatomy and Physiology I and II, General Biology I and Lab for Majors, Cell Biology, and Special Topics in Endocrinology at UIW.
-Her research investigates renal cell injury in diabetic kidney disease.
+Dr. Bridget Ford is an Assistant Professor in the Department of Biology at The University of the Incarnate Word (UIW) in Texas, and has been teaching for more than 10 years.
+She teaches Anatomy and Physiology I and II, General Biology I and Lab for Majors, Cell Biology, and a Special Topics course in Endocrinology at UIW.
+Her research focuses on renal cell injury in diabetic kidney disease.